kitschmaster/rubyongo/README.md

 ## Deployment system commands

-The folder `sys` contains Ansible playbooks and bash scripts to allow setting up domains and deploy to them.
+The folder `sys` contains Ansible playbooks and bash scripts to allow setting up domains and deploying to them.

+### rog init

+After creating a new site you can immediately `rog init` the deployment system and get a fully deployable site in a minute or so.
+Before initing make sure the following is true:

++ the hosting domain `myawesomeshop.com` is accessible via SSH,
++ the SSH username is named the same as the second-level domain name (`myawesomeshop` in this case) and you have the password ready
++ init sets up SSH key-based authentication, so make sure your localhost has a valid public key in `~/.ssh/id_rsa.pub`
++ your host already has ruby pre-installed, the init script will install go and Hugo

-By default using the sys cli command `rog init` the content folder is set up as a separate git repo.
+Currently using the sys cli command `rog init` the __`content`__ folder is set up as a separate git repo.
 This way you get full separation between your code and your content.

-TODO
+You can git push your content separately from the code.

+#### Caveat

+Currently this gem is not yet published.
+If you want to try out the framework you need to know how to set up a local git repo on your hosting server, so that you can host the gem.

+Here's a quick example on how you might do this:

+    ssh myawesomeshop@myawesomeshop.com "mkdir repo; mkdir repo/gems"
+    cd ~/opensource/kitschmaster/rubyongo; rake build
+    scp pkg/rubyongo-0.1.3.alpha.gem myawesomeshop@myawesomeshop.com:~/repo/gems
+    ssh myawesomeshop@myawesomeshop.com "cd ~/repo; gem generate_index"

+The generated Gemfile should be able to automatically detect your local gem source as long as you put them in `~/repo`:

+    source 'file:///home/myawesomeshop/repo' if File.exists?("/home/myawesomeshop/repo") # If there's a custom gem repository available, use it.

+### rog equip

+This command is already executed during a `rog init`, but you can always re-run it.

+It will 'equip' your server environment with whatever you might need by running the main `env.yml` playbook from the sys folder.

+### rog deploy

+Once inited and well equipped, code can be deployed.
+You can do that by running `rog deploy` after commiting and git pushing your changes.

+You should deploy after making changes in your `panel` folder.
+This command will also rebuild the static site, not just re-boot the backend.

+### rog content

+Similar to deploying code, you can deploy content by runnig `rog content`.
+This will rebuild the static site.

 ## Development